 See the setting's description in the configuration editor for more information about its use.

 For additional information, refer to the 'Workspace and Script Elements' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.